 Has This Ever Happened to You?

 Have you ever seen a variegated plant spontaneously begin growing non-variegated leaves?
 It’s an interesting thing to see.
 A perfectly good variegated Sedum can begin morphing into a nondescript green plant.
 When a plant reverts back to its parent form, you must act right away.
 As cruel as it may seem, you need to cut out all the offending sports-in-reverse before they ruin your special plant.
 If you don’t act soon, the new green plant, like an evil twin, will quickly overtake and cannibalize the original plant.
-Delight no more than a second or two at the multi-colored look is cool, but hesitation will mean loss.
+The multi-colored look is cool, but hesitation will mean loss.
 The reversion shoots are much more vigorous and fast-growing.
 If you wait for very long to pull out the rogue stems, there will soon be a disproportionately large amount of them relative to the entire plant.
-Then, removing them could result in killing it!
+Then, removing them could result in killing the original plant!
 Act swiftly.

 Which plants like to revert?
-Typically, cultivars that were developed as a result of a spontaneous variegation like to grow into their more stable, original forms.
-Shrub Roses, Barberries, Abelia, Hostas, Privets, Weigelas, and re-seeing annuals lose their cool and blurt out ugly and awkward versions of themselves—throw-backs to their humble beginnings.
+Typically, cultivars that were developed as a result of a spontaneous variegation sport like to revert back into their more stable, original forms.
+Shrub Roses, Barberries, Abelia, Hostas, Privets, Weigelas, and re-seeding annuals lose the streaks of contrasting color and send out vigorous stems as throw-backs to their humble beginnings.
 Eliza Doolittle did the same thing occasionally after her elocution lessons.
 She reverted back to her original, less-refined self sometime.
 Plant reversion is never an improvement, so don’t feel guilty about chopping away any rogue stem that looks suspicious.
 Keep your lady fair, Professor Higgins.